- What are electromagnetic fields?

 - Scientific investigations and measurements are the foundation for understanding the fundamental processes responsible for the dispersal and the accumulation of radioactive substances in the environment and for describing them by radioecological models.
 They also help in making recommendations for the protection of the population when large amounts of radioactive substances are released into the environment.

-- The radioecology laboratory is also the Coordinating Office for medicinal products and their starting materials and commodities.
+- The radioecology laboratory is also the Federal coordinating office for medicinal products and their raw materials and commodities.

-Coordinating Office for pharmaceutical products and their starting materials and consumer goods
+Coordinating Office for medicinal products and their raw materials and commodities

 The aim of field investigations, laboratory experiments and method development is to